friendofdog/se-docs/cs/big-o.md

 Big O describes the complexity of code using an algebraic expression.
 It consists of several classifications, which represent how run time increases as input size grows.

-Yypically, Big O assumes a worst-case scenario.
+Typically, Big O assumes a worst-case scenario.
 It is approximate in that it tells you the maximum amount of time (upper limit) required for inputs of a given size.

 <img src="https://github.com/friendofdog/se-docs/raw/master/img/big-o.jpg" width=500>